With the help of Werner’s subordinates and those outside of the six, the six are finally free from Scorpio’s influence. However…

 “Top secret,” Jericho said.
 He thought again.
 “But Gabrielle might disclose it after all of this.”

 “Gabrielle…?”
 Ferris let out a quiet sigh.
-“I hope Talib, Alice, Roberto, and her are okay over there, you know?”
-She stared at the billboard.
+“I hope Talib, Alice, Roberto, and her are okay over there…” She stared at the billboard.
 “I was speaking with my grandmother the other day, and she says everything that’s been happening this past year is reminding her of all the tension before the Reservoir War started… I don’t mean to be a pessimist but…”

 Jericho stared at her until Cadence suggested something ‘comforting’ for him to say.
 And so he placed a hand on Ferris’s shoulder and offered her a thumbs up.
 “We are peacekeepers.
 We fight war.”